 And dear Ms Cardinale cannot resist throwing in sensationalist dumbed-down science about free radicles found in cigarette smoke:

-…a highly reactive toxin…damaging your DNA and the molecules inside your cells, leading them to die inside you.
+A highly reactive toxin…damaging your DNA and the molecules inside your cells, leading them to die inside you.

 Now I’ll tell you why we don’t need futuristic videos reminding us of the alleged benefits of vaping.